Aim rule 26

 Mercia Asset Management PLC declares The City Code applies to the Company.

-- (i) a person acquires an interest in Ordinary Shares which, when taken together with Ordinary Shares already held by him or persons acting in concert with him, carry 30 per cent.
-Or more of the voting rights in the Company; or
+(i) a person acquires an interest in Ordinary Shares which, when taken together with Ordinary Shares, already held by them or persons acting in concert with them, carry 30 per cent or more of the voting rights in the Company; or

-- (ii) a person who, together with persons acting in concert with him, is interested in not less than 30 per cent.
-And not more than 50 per cent.
-Of the voting rights in the Company acquires additional interests in Ordinary Shares which increase the percentage of Ordinary Shares carrying voting rights in which that person is interested, the acquirer and, depending on the circumstances, its concert parties, would be required (except with the consent of the Panel on Takeovers and Mergers) to make a cash offer for the outstanding Ordinary Shares at a price not less than the highest price paid for any interests in the Ordinary Shares by the acquirer or its concert parties during the previous twelve months.
+(ii) a person who, together with persons acting in concert with them, is interested in not less than 30 per cent and not more than 50 per cent of the voting rights in the Company, acquires additional interests in Ordinary Shares, which increase the percentage of Ordinary Shares carrying voting rights in which that person is interested, the acquirer and, depending on the circumstances, its concert parties, would be required (except with the consent of the Panel on Takeovers and Mergers) to make a cash offer for the outstanding Ordinary Shares, at a price not less than the highest price paid for any interests in the Ordinary Shares, by the acquirer or its concert parties during the previous twelve months.

-In addition, pursuant to Section 983 of the Act, if an offeror acquires or agrees to acquire not less than 90 per cent.
-Of the shares (in value and by voting rights) to which the offer relates, any holder of shares to which the offer relates who has not accepted the offer may require the offeror to acquire his shares on the same terms as the takeover offer.
+In addition, pursuant to Section 983 of the Act, if an offeror acquires or agrees to acquire not less than 90 per cent of the shares (in value and by voting rights) to which the offer relates, any holder of shares to which the offer relates who has not accepted the offer may require the offeror to acquire their shares on the same terms as the takeover offer.